Using Mod Podge with the decals

 We recommend five medium coats of Mod Podge, and periodic application (every other week or so on the back of active children's helmets).
 The mod podge is thick enough when your fingernail slides over the edge of the decal, and does not catch on the edge.

-We recommend you put two coats on per day, the first two before your child wears the band, and two more the next day, and the final coat the day after.
+We recommend an initial light sanding with the included sandpaper, and then apply two coats on per day, the first two before your child wears the band, and two more the next day, and the final coat the day after.
 This should fit the one hour per day your child is allowed to be bandless.

 When applied to the proper thickness, Mod Podge removes easily.
 Work and edge of the Mod Podge until it can be lifted up, and then it will pull off in large sheets.
 The Mod Podge will remove without damaging the decals.